Alaska Air reports surging profit and plans to hire almost 2,800 this year

 In the fourth quarter, Alaska reported a net profit of $181 million or $1.46 per share, compared to a profit of $23 million, or $0.19 per share a year earlier.

-Adjusting for one-time merger costs, the fourth quarter comparison for 2018 would have been a profit of $93 million, 0r $0.75 per share.
+Adjusting for one-time merger costs, the fourth-quarter comparison for 2018 would have been a profit of $93 million, or $0.75 per share.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.